 Minnesota “Attorneys of the Year”

-Attorneys Fred Pritzker, Eric Hageman and Brendan Flaherty have been named “Attorneys of the Year” by Minnesota Lawyer, a highly-respected legal publication.
+Attorneys Fred Pritzker and Eric Hageman have been named “Attorneys of the Year” by Minnesota Lawyer, a highly-respected legal publication.
 Each year Minnesota Lawyer recognizes the best achievements in the legal profession with the Attorneys of the Year awards presentation.

 If you are in the hospital, or if you are caring for a loved one who was injured in a crash, your focus is on your health, well-being, and recovery, or that of your loved one.
 Hiring a lawyer, even if it might seem too early to do so, is one of the most important things to protect you our your loved-ones health, well-being, and recovery.

 Sue after a Collision in MN Involving a Husband or Wife

 Yes, the spouse of a person seriously injured in an auto accident may have a claim for “loss of consortium,” which means the loss of the injured spouse’s society, affection, assistance and intimate relations.
 Also, if the person is too injured to act on his or her own behalf, a lawsuit can still be filed.
 For example, we had a client whose head was crushed, leaving him severely, permanently brain damaged.
 His wife filed a lawsuit seeking compensation for herself (loss of consortium and companionship) and for her husband.